wp-plugins/heyyou/readme.txt

 * "Ekistics" - June 17, 2011
 * fixed issue where when uploading/inserting media the "Attach" button would appear instead of the "Insert" button (& it's positioning and link options).
 * settings: added "Client Tutorials" ID entry for hiding page from public, viewable to heyyou_client in site, but not available to edit to anyone but Super Admins.
-* admin: CSS changes to *heyyou* posts categories, hover revealer like posts.. & better linning up to not confuse actions with check-all button
+* admin: CSS changes to *heyyou* posts categories, hover revealer like posts.. & better lining up to not confuse actions with check-all button
 * admin: "*heyyou* page config" metabox now shows no tabs & page-options for *heyyou*_clients, so configs like "Add twitter button" and "hexadecimal color" are available to *heyyou*_clients
 * issue resolved with new secondary blurb line breaking
-* css: image alignment patch.. images w/ default class="align{center/left/right}" will now do accordingly (with added margins), instead of taking the properties from some themes main elements under the same class names
+* css: image alignment patch.. images w/ default class="align{centre/left/right}" will now do accordingly (with added margins), instead of taking the properties from some themes main elements under the same class names
 * created "hys_grant()" function for easy under-dev lockout
 * clause to remove extra "http://http://" if link is pasted into URL field without removing default "http://" value
 * fixed issue with "under construction" banner requiring 2x clicks to reveal msg